AdityaGupta03/whirlpool/README.md

 # Whirlpool - A C++ Library for Maelstrom

 This library provides a C++ interface for building distributed systems that can be tested with Maelstrom.
+It was inspired to solve the challenges listed on [Fly.io Distributed System Challenges](https://fly.io/dist-sys/).

 ## Alternative Implementations